Skip to content

 Run multiple Autory models

-• Use the autory run multiple command and provide the path to the workbook on the command line.
+• Use the autory run multiple command and provide the path to a YAML file, JSON file, or workbook.

-• Click Save & run multiple in the Autory Excel ribbon while the workbook is open.
+• Click Save & run multiple in the Autory Excel ribbon while a workbook is open.

 To stop a batch after it has started, see how to stop a run.